-Often with our noses to the grindstone, one of the concerns we have as marketers is forgetting the reason we get up in the morning.
+Often, when we’re working flat out, one of the concerns we have as marketers is forgetting the reason we get up in the morning.
 Namely, our customers (prospects or leads).

-Here is a complete guide that can be applied any B2B marketer who wants to define and, above all, use Buyer Personas!
+Here is a complete guide that can be applied to any B2B marketer who wants to define and, above all, use Buyer Personas!

 In this article we’ll tackle: